+Table 1.
 Insecticide Use Guidelines for Whitefly /CYSDV Management in Fall Melons.

-I. At Planting Product IRAC MoA Rate/ac Use patterns Venom Scorpion 4A 6.0-7.5 oz 10.5 oz Furrow: apply at planting, 3-4 inches directly below seedline in 10-20 gpa of water Sivanto 4D 28 oz Drip: chemigate at, or just prior to, seedling emergence II.
+I. At Planting (Stand Establishment) Product IRAC MoA Rate/ac Use patterns Venom / Scorpion 4A 6.0-7.5 oz 10.5 oz Furrow: apply at planting, 3-4 inches directly below seedline in 10-20 gpa of water Sivanto 4D 28 oz Drip: chemigate at, or just prior to, seedling emergence II.
 Seedling Emergence to Bloom (Prior to honeybee placement in field) Venom Scorpion 4A 4.5-6.0 oz 10.5 oz Furrow: Shank application at side-dress.
 Do not spray these products if applied at-planting.
 Drip: Chemigation at 7-14 d following emergence.
 Do not apply more than 12 oz of Venom, or 10.5 oz of Scorpion per crop season.
 Transform 4C 2.25 oz Apply as foliar sprays.
 Most effective on 1-2 leaf stage plants.
-Can expect ~3-5 days of adult knockdown residual.
-Tank-mix with a pyrethroid.
+Can expect ~3 days of adult knockdown residual.
+Tank-mix with a pyrethroid for added flea beetle control.
 Methomyl 1A 1.0 lb PQZ 9B 3.2 oz Apply as foliar sprays to plants at 2-leaf stage or older.
-Can expect 5-7 days residual adult knockdown.
-Reapply at 4-6 day intervals when whitefly migrations are heavy.
-Make no more than two applications of any product.
-Sefina 9D 14 oz Assail 4A 8.0 oz Exirel Minecto Pro 28 28+6 20 oz 10 oz III.
+Can expect ~7 days residual adult knockdown.
+Reapply at shorter intervals when whitefly migrations are heavy.
+Make no more than two applications of any product during the crop season.
+Sefina 9D 14 oz Assail SC 4A 6.75 oz Exirel Minecto Pro 28 28+6 20.5 oz 10 oz III.
 Bloom to Netted Fruit (During and after Pollination) Sefina 9В 14 oz Apply as foliar sprays to blooming plants at night when bees are not active.
 Reapply as necessary to control adults.
-Make no more than two applications of any product.
-PQZ 9D 3.2 oz Assail 4A 5.3 oz Oberon 23 8.5 oz Apply as foliar sprays to control immature whiteflies.
+Make no more than two applications of any product during the crop season.
+PQZ 9D 3.2 oz Assail SC 4A 6.75 oz Oberon 23 8.5 oz Apply as foliar sprays to control immature whiteflies.
 Will not provide control of adults or suppression of CYSDV transmission Courier 16 13.6 oz

 Acknowledgements Research on the cultural and chemical management of whiteflies and CYSDV used to develop these guidelines was supported by the California Melon Research Board, and by an Arizona Department of Agriculture, Specialty Crops Block Grant provided by the USDA Agricultural Marketing Service under the award number SCBGP 10-10.
 To view the research reports from the CMRB, visit https://CMRB.org and the following scientific papers for results contributing to these guidelines: